llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Model evaluation

+Code for final model evaluation which calculates accuracy for training, validation and test data sets is located in twelth code cell of the IPython notebook.

 The function for calculating accuracy is the original one from LeNet-exercice and it is used in 2 key places.
 One place to use it is in training loop to evaluate training and validation accuracy.
 Note that i don't evaluate test date set in training loop because test set should be used sparingly.